smolquants/papr-review-2023-02/review/funding-rates.md

 ## TL;DR

-- papr should be aware of the issues [RAI is currently experiencing](https://community.reflexer.finance/t/can-oracles-double-as-co-stakers-how-rai-like-systems-might-safely-support-staked-eth/397), given papr uses similar funding rate mechanisms
+- Papr should be aware of the issues [RAI is currently experiencing](https://community.reflexer.finance/t/can-oracles-double-as-co-stakers-how-rai-like-systems-might-safely-support-staked-eth/397), given papr uses similar funding rate mechanisms
 - Meaning, from no arbitrage / interest rate parity arguments, should expect the funding rate on a hypothetical ETH-backed papr vault to likely trend negative due to overcollateralization via *unstaked* ETH: i.e. there's an opportunity cost to using